-Lumen is a term that indicates how much brightness a light source produces, it can be recognized by the symbol "lm".
-In the past it was looked at how many watts and light output, the more watts the more light output.
-Now with LED lighting less wattage is needed and you can have as much or more light output.
-So you can have a 5 Watt LED lamp that is as bright as a 50 Watt incandescent lamp.
+Lumen is a term that indicates how much brightness a light source produces, it can be recognised by the symbol "lm".
+In the past, people looked at how many watts and light output, the more watts the more light output.
+Now, with LED LED lighting requires less wattage and you can have the same amount of light output or more. have.
+For example, you can have a 5 watt LED bulb that is just as bright as a 50 watt light bulb of 50 Watts.

-LED lamps produce little or no heat, unlike incandescent lamps.
-LED lamps also have a much longer lifespan.
-You don't have to miss the cozy look of an old-fashioned incandescent lamp, at INTOLED we now have the perfect solution: the LED filament lamp.
-It is an economical LED lamp with a lot of lumen that looks like an old-fashioned incandescent lamp.
+Unlike incandescent lamps, LED lamps produce little or no heat.
+LED lamps also have a much longer service life.
+You don't have to miss out on the cosy appearance of an old-fashioned light bulb, at INTOLED we have recently come up with the perfect solution: the LED filament lamp.
+It is an energy-efficient LED lamp with many lumens, which looks like an old-fashioned light bulb.

-The number of wattage means the consumption of the lamp, this has a nice connection with LED lighting.
-LED lamps need a lower amount of wattage and can produce a lot of lumen in contrast to halogen and incandescent lamps.
+The wattage means the consumption of the lamp, which has a nice correlation with LED lighting. this has a nice correlation.
+LED lamps require a lower wattage and can produce many lumens in contrast to halogen and incandescent lamps.

-Use the values below as an estimate for the number of lumens you need for each room in your home;
+Use the values below as an estimate of the number of lumens you need for each room in your home;

-For some rooms you need more light, such as in shops, hairdressing salons or a supermarket.
+For some areas you need more light, such as in shops, hairdressers or a supermarket.
 For this business market we have a range of Pro High Lumen LED panels.
-A++ energy label because of the low consumption and 3,600 lumens of light.
-For your current TL tubes we have TL LED tubes that you can easily replace yourself, they fit in the current fixture so there is no need for an installer.
-The number of lumens is from 850 to 7.000 lumens.
+A++ energy label due to the low consumption and 3,600 lumens of light.
+For your current fluorescent tubes we have TL LED tubes that you can easily replace yourself, they fit in the current fixture so no installer is needed.
+The number of lumens is from 850 to 7,000 lumens.